sematic-ai/sematic/docs/deploy.md

   and write permissions to it.

-- You have a container registry (e.g. AWS Elastic Container Registry) and you have write access, and nodes in yout Kubernetes cluster have read access to it.
+- You have a container registry (e.g. AWS Elastic Container Registry) and you have write access, and nodes in your Kubernetes cluster have read access to it.

 - You have `sematic_pipeline` bazel targets defined as described in